 In analyzing the constitutionality of PPACA's requirement to obtain health insurance, the first question is the congressional authority for this requirement based on Congress's enumerated powers.
-While there is no specific enumerated power to regulate health care or establish an individual responsibility requirement, one can look to Congress's other broad enumerated powers which have been used to justify social programs in the past.
+While there is no specific enumerated power to regulate health care or establish a minimum essential coverage requirement, one can look to Congress's other broad enumerated powers which have been used to justify social programs in the past.
 In the instant case, Congress's taxing power could be applicable.
-In addition, Congress's power to regulate interstate commerce may also be pertinent, especially given that Section 1501 of PPACA, as amended, provides numerous findings about the correlation or the individual responsibility requirement to interstate commerce.
+In addition, Congress's power to regulate interstate commerce may also be pertinent, especially given that Section 1501 of PPACA, as amended, provides numerous findings about the correlation or the minimum essential coverage requirement to interstate commerce.